 If you want more privacy, some hostels offer private rooms.

 When staying at these low-cost venues, you will want to keep your wits about you.
 Because you could run into thieves or sketchy business owners.

-Hostels are best for you who want to save a lot of money while traveling, meet new people, and are cautious enough to protect yourself in the event of staying in a sketchy hostel.
+Hostels are best for you who want to save a lot of money while traveling, meet new people, and are cautious.

-Couchsurfing is when you temporarily stay in someone else’s home and make use of whatever sleeping situations they provide.
+Couchsurfing is when you temporarily stay in someone else’s home.
 Whether it’s a couch or a spare room.
 Couchsurfing is typically free but can be dangerous depending on your host.

 Couchsurfing is best for travelers who want to make friends and build a deeper connection with their destination.

 Sometimes religious organizations will offer free or affordable lodging in temples, synagogues, or similar buildings.
-However, these come with certain strings attached.
+These come with certain strings attached.
 For instance, you obviously can’t have alcohol or parties.